psoetens/orocos-www/drupal/sites/all/modules/imagepicker/readme.txt

 for your image and press Upload button.
 If you have made any mistakes, you will see error message, or you will be redirected to 'Insert image' page otherwise.
 In 'Insert image' page just check options you want and press Insert button.
 You also can edit or delete your image here.
-Try using 'Browse All' tab if you want to use already uploaded image, find your image and click on it.
-Images are sorted by date - latest goes into the front.
+Try using the 'Browse' tab if you want to use already uploaded image, find your image and click on it.
+Images are sorted by date - latest goes into the front by default, you can change this with the Order dropdown.

 NOTE: Image title will be used as image's alternative text and a title for link.
 Description will be used only in image's page (imagepicker/image/{image_id})

 	Compatibility with browsers
-I have tested this module only with Firefox 1.5, Firefox 2.0, IE6.5 and IE7.
+I have tested this module with Firefox, IE6.5, IE7 and Safari.
 For all other browsers - try it yourself, but I think it should work with most of them.